WHA Scholarship Opportunities

 2021 Scholarship Winners

-Marie Haase of Somerset is the recipient of the $1,000 Doris Morris Memorial Scholarship.
-Haase is a sophomore at the University of Wisconsin - River Falls, where she is majoring in dairy science.
+Emma Dorshorst of Marshfield is the recipient of the $1,500 Doris Morris Memorial Scholarship.
+Emma is a freshman at the University of Wisconsin-Madison where she is majoring in Dairy Science.
 She looks forward to continuing her education and one day sharing her passion for the care of animals as a veterinarian.